canonical/jhack/README.md

 This will take ./src and recursively copy it into the packed charm's /src dir (it will destroy any existing content).

+## sync
+Like update, but keeps watching for changes in the provided directories and pushes them into the packed charm whenever there's one.

+`jhack charm sync ./my_charm_file-amd64.charm --src ./src --dst src`